-Frequently iterations start with a weak terminal which, if omitted in the text being parsed, causes the iteration to terminate, probably annoyingly.
-Marking these weak, as exemplified by introduces the concept of weak separators which are handled in a special way.
+Frequently iterations start with a weak terminal which, if omitted in the text being parsed, would result in a loss of synchronization probably confusingly.
+Marking such a terminal WEAK, as exemplified by introduces the concept of weak separators, which are handled in a special way.
 If the ExpectedTerminal cannot be recognized, source tokens are consumed until a terminal is found that is contained in one of the following three sets